baraveli/thaana-lorem/README.md

 # :palm_tree: Thaana lorem

 This is a Thaana lorem ipsum generator written in PHP.
 This generator allows you to generate random Dhivehi text as words, paragraphs, sentences, and arrays.
-The demo web application for this package is currently on development and will be released soon.

-The package is still on beta.
-Fixes and new features will be added soon
+If you need a web app to generate thaana lorem checkout [Faker)(https://faker.baivaru.net/) by [Baivaru](https://github.com/baivaru).

 ## :battery: Installation